112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 [2](https://www.thetimes.co.uk/article/handbook-for-gis-dispelled-myths-about-smelly-frenchwomen-with-loose-morals-jpkj687md)).

-The restored edition you are reading now is what happens when a bunch of internet nerds discover something too interesting and peculiar to leave in poorly-digitized shape.
+The restored edition you are reading now is what happens when a bunch of internet nerds discovers something too interesting and peculiar to leave in poorly-digitized shape.
 It is legal, as we worked from the the un-copyrighted original text.
 You may find scans of the original archived here and there on the web, and we host a copy (of the PDF version watermarked by the George C. Marshall